foopod/blog6/_posts/cellular-automata-tutorial.md

 var cell_width: int = 15
 ```

-There are a few things happening here.
-Hopefully the bottom few make sense, this is just the number of rows and columns our grid will have, also the width of our cell sprite.
-The first one however uses `@export` this means that the variable will appear in the inspector, this is great because it means we can just drag and drop our cell scene onto this variable to set it (rather than having to type out its file path).
+A few things are happening here.
+Hopefully, the bottom few declarations make sense, this is just the number of rows and columns our grid will have, also the width of our cell sprite.
+The first one however uses `@export`, which means that the variable will appear in the inspector, this is great because it means we can just drag and drop our cell scene onto this variable to set it (rather than having to type out its file path).

 You can play around with any of these factors and the scale of the cell sprite, this is just what worked nicely for me with all the default project settings.